DemiGGV/Mixmasters-Back/readme.md

 Description

 This is the backend server for the Mixmasters project.
-It is built using Node.js with the Express framework and uses MongoDB as the database.
-The project also integrates Mongoose for handling database operations, Swagger for API documentation, and Cloudinary for cloud-based image storage.
+It is built in a Node.js environment with the Express framework and uses MongoDB as the database.
+The project also integrates Mongoose for handling database operations, Swagger for API documentation and testing, and Cloudinary for cloud-based image storage.

 Technologies Used: